-US oil rig count falls for 27th straight week (USO, OIL, WTI, VDE)
+US oil rig count falls for 26th straight week (USO, VDE, WTI, OIL)

-The US oil rig count fell for a 27th straight week.
+The US oil rig count fell again this week.

-Following the data, West Texas Intermediate crude oil gained slightly but was still down by less than 1%, near $60.36 per barrel.
+Following the data, West Texas Intermediate crude oil traded lower but little changed at around $57.92 per barrel.